Why visit?

 Who you’ll meet

 The north west is home to an eclectic mix of artists, hippies and A-listers who’ve made homes in the secluded hills.
-It’s also popular with wellness experts, healers and yoga enthusiasts, who like the natural elements of the area to perfect their practice.
+It’s also popular with wellness experts, healers and yoga enthusiasts, who find the natural elements of the area ideal to perfect their practices.

 When to visit